 Ryan James Brandau

 Equally at home leading choruses and orchestras, Dr. Brandau has established a reputation for incisive interpretations and dynamic, uplifting performances.
-His repertoire spans the Renaissance and Baroque, contemporary music, and the full cannon of large-scale choral-orchestral masterworks.
+His repertoire spans the Renaissance and Baroque, contemporary music, and the full canon of large-scale choral-orchestral masterworks.
 An innovative programmer, he has, in addition to presenting masterworks, delighted audiences with concert programs that compellingly combine lesser-known choral-orchestral works with complementary instrumental works or present Baroque music in dialogue with contemporary works.
 A passionate advocate of historically-informed performance, Dr. Brandau frequently performs with the finest Baroque specialists in New York City and regularly presents works by J.S.
 Bach, Handel, Monteverdi, and others.

 As an orchestral and choral arranger, he has created many works for his and others’ ensembles.
-Each December thousands of audience members around the globe have their ears delighted and their hearts warmed by his beautifully-crafted, stirring holiday arrangements, lauded by MET Opera cellist David Heiss as “inventive . . . unfailingly gratifying . . . in a class by themselves.”
+Each December thousands of audience members around the globe have their ears delighted and their hearts warmed by his beautifully-crafted, stirring holiday arrangements, lauded by MET Opera cellist David Heiss as “inventive . . . unfailingly gratifying . . . in a class by themselves.”.

 Dr. Brandau is committed to collaboration with other artists and with educational organizations.
 Recent seasons’ highlights have included presenting Handel’s Solomon with New York Baroque, Inc.; creating a multimedia presentation of Carmina Burana with the Roxey Ballet; and featuring on subscription concerts the singing of the Princeton Girlchoir, the Trenton Children’s Chorus, the New Jersey Youth Chorus, and top high school choral ensembles.